cypress-io/cypress-documentation/source/guides/guides/plugins-guide.md

 Check out our {% url 'File Preprocessor API docs' preprocessors-api %} which describe how to use this event.

+## Browser Launching

+This event: `before:browser:launch` can be used to modify the launch arguments for each particular browser.

+You can use the `before:browser:launch` to do things like:

+- Load a Chrome extension
+- Change print media
+- Enable or disable experimental chrome features
+- Control which Chrome components are loaded

+Check out our {% url 'Browser Launch API docs' browser-launch-api %} which describe how to use this event.

 # List of plugins

 Cypress maintains an official list of plugins created by us and the community.
 You can `npm install` any of the plugins listed below: